AztecProtocol/docs-2/docs/pages/aztec-nr/framework-description/contract-structure.md

 Contracts are interacted with by invoking their `external` functions. there are three kinds of `external` functions:

-- External **private** functions, which reveal nothing about their execution and are executed off-chain on the user's device, producing a zero-knowledge proof of execution that is sent to the network as part of a transaction.
+- External **private** functions, which reveal nothing about their execution and are executed off chain on the user's device, producing a zero-knowledge proof of execution that is sent to the network as part of a transaction.
 - External **public** functions, which are invoked publicly by nodes in the network (like any `external` Solidity contract function).
-- External **utility** functions, which are executed off-chain on the user's device by applications in order to display useful information, e.g. retrieve contract state.
+- External **utility** functions, which are executed off chain on the user's device by applications in order to display useful information, e.g. retrieve contract state.
 These are never part of a transaction.

 ```noir
 use aztec::macros::aztec;